r0the/logi7400/README.md

 This library aims to be a comprehensive 7400 series library for Logisim for designing logical circuits and for educational purposes.

+The library should be compatible both with original [Logisim](http://www.cburch.com/logisim/) and [logisim-evolution](https://github.com/reds-heig/logisim-evolution).

 ## Design Guidelines

 To meet these goals, the following design guidelines are met: